Expectations in Love

 Girlfriend, have you been deep in a relationship that is one sided where you’re always the giver and your partner the taker?
 You’re giving of your precious time, affection, thoughtful gestures, common courtesy etc. and your partner can’t seem to give you a break?
 Maybe you have been in these shoes or not to this extreme but the message is received, right?
 It’s okay to be and do all these acts of love but you mustn’t feel let down if you’re expecting certain behaviors because of all you’ve done or are doing.
 Expecting from someone who clearly can’t or won’t reciprocate is a blatant act of self inflicted blows to your self esteem.

 This type of expecting requires some serious reflect and presentness of the why behind your continued acceptance of being let down and worse the emotions and feelings you suffer each time.

 I know because so was the story in ALL my early relationships and even into my early 30′s.
 I expected these knuckleheads who weren’t mature enough, loyal, vested, or with conscience to perform in all of the ways I deserved.
 I wasn’t expecting royal treatment or anything unrealistic.
-I expected phone calls when he wasn’t going to be home at the usual time after work, help with a flat tire, loyalty, encouragement, appreciation of the hard work and hours I spent cleaning his nasty tore up house, not to cheat on me, etc. These being just some of the events where my expectations went array.
+I expected phone calls when he wasn’t going to be home at the usual time after work, help with a flat tire, loyalty, encouragement, appreciation of the things I went out of my way to do for him, to not cheat on me, etc. These being just some of the highlights where my expectations went array.